hacky1997/Coursera/HTML, CSS, and Javascript for Web Developers/README.md

 ## Description

 A responsive website has been developed using HTML, CSS and JavaScript that is serving the website for a restaurant.
+The course has been taught by `Yaakov Chaikin, Johns Hopkins University`.

 ## Skills Learned